Giving Statements

 I facilitated a co-design session with my team to generate low-fidelity ideas before moving into prototyping.
 From here I took the strongest ideas and formed a new prototype in UX Pin for testing.

-From 5 rounds of testing, key trends we found included:
+From 5 rounds of testing, key trends we found included

-The biggest challenge I faced was working with a fixed deadline.
+The biggest challenge I faced was working within a fixed deadline.
 As we had told our customers in advance that we would have this feature in the market by the beginning of quarter 3, we had to cut back on certain requirements to ensure we met our deadline.

 Outcome